Tropes the brothers have in common

 - Token Minority: Is the only reoccurring black character.

 A wannabe rock artist who was transformed into a mako shark after stumbling across one of Dr. Bolton's hideouts.
-He became an overnight success and, despite Paradigm's efforts to manipulate him, a friendly rival
+He became an overnight success and, despite Paradigm's efforts to manipulate him, a friendly rival of Streex.

 Tropes associated with Moby Lick: